cwolfhope/Data-Bias-in-Algorithms-as-a-Result-of-Language/README.md

-# Data Bias in Translation Algorithms
+# Data Bias in Algorithms as a Result of Language

 # API Documentation